nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `PHONE_NUMBER` must be a 8 digits numeric value for local phone number, with no country codes.
 * `FREQUENCY` and `OCCURRENCE` must both be included or excluded.
 * `VISIT` must be included for `FREQUENCY` and `OCCURRENCE` to be included.
+* A warning message will be shown if the new `VISIT` datetime entered is in the past.
+* A warning message will be shown if the new `LAST_VISIT` datetime entered is in the future.
 * A detailed breakdown of the terms being used can be found [here](#structure-of-an-elderly-contact).
 </div>